docbyte-com/nuxeo-core/modules/platform/nuxeo-webengine/nuxeo-webengine-base/src/main/java/org/nuxeo/ecm/webengine/ui/wizard/README.txt

 The buttons will be showed only if the page style enable them.
 To be able to use "lib/wizard.ftl" your module must extends the "base" module.

-4. To call the wizard you need to add a JAX-RS method that will create your wizard and bind it to a path.
+4. To call the wizard you need to add a REST method that will create your wizard and bind it to a path.
 Example:

 @WebObject(type="mysite")
 public class WizardParent extends DefaultObject {